Escaping to Snoopers Rock

 On June 4th, 2020, I needed to get far away and leave it all behind—the infusions, the doctors, the pain, the regrets.

-Stu in 2020 at Snoopers Rock, Prentice Cooper State Forest
+A picture of Stu in 2020 at Snoopers Rock, Prentice Cooper State Forest

 A few days earlier, I had been following one of my favorite travelers on Instagram—See Heather Go.